Bloating is one of the most common symptoms we hear from our female clients, especially for women with PMS or going through perimenopause and beyond.

 - Get Tested – a stool test or breath test with a qualified health practitioner will test for underlying causes like infections or inflammation

-If you’d like our help to identify the root cause of your bloating or other health issues, do contact us for a free chat and we can go through your options.
+If you'd like our help to identify the root cause of your bloating or other health issues, do contact us for more information about how we can help.